AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper_1/Value.md

 CAEXWrapper&lt;TDataType>.Value Property
 ========================================
-AutomationML 2.1 APIGets and sets the value of the wrapped XML node, according to the defined DataType.
+Gets and sets the value of the wrapped XML node, according to the defined DataType.
 If the element doesn't exists, it is created and inserted into the document as a child of the defined owner.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)